 Well, unless you underestimate your value.
 It’s possible you’re happy with the offer just because you don’t have enough information yet.
 But what if you start working and find out someone else with a similar background to yours is making a lot more money?
 That could be pretty frustrating and you might not be as happy anymore.

-Now we’re right back to negotiating to learn you’re worth!
+Now we’re right back to negotiating to learn your worth!
 Drat!

 9. You’ll get your foot in the door and THEN ask for a raise

 This is a pretty good plan and it helps with a lot of these other items.
 No awkwardness, you don’t need to know what you’re worth, you won’t seem greedy.
 So we’re all set!

 Well, except that most companies are pretty strict about how much of a raise you can get at any given time.
 And some companies literally have limits in place like “You can’t get more than a 7% raise in one move” and things like that.
 So, if it turns out you took a much lower salary than you’re worth, it may not be easy (or even possible) to get a big raise once you’re in the door.

 10. The company already offered the absolute most they can pay

 You’re a good candidate, and they need you on the team pretty badly.
 So what if they offered you the absolute best, budget-busting salary they could possibly afford?
 Then there’s no way they can pay you more, and you would be negotiating against their best-possible offer.
 So why bother?